mustafayildrim/Ridge-and-LASSO-Regression/README.md

 ## Project Tasks

 1. **Load and Preprocess Data:** Extract digit classes '7' and '9' from MNIST and prepare the Boston Housing dataset.
-2. **Implement Ridge Regression:** Train model and evaluate performance.
+2. **Implement Ridge Regression for Classification:** Train model and evaluate performance.
-3. **Implement LASSO Regression:** Train model and evaluate performance.
+3. **Implement LASSO for Regression:** Train model and evaluate performance.
 4. **Implement SGD for LASSO:** Apply stochastic gradient descent and compare results with linear regression.
 5. **Compare with Linear Regression:** Assess accuracy and convergence.
 6. **Visualize Results:** Analyze performance metrics and decision boundaries.